-- 0 MO message, if any, transferred successfully - MO message, if any, transferred successfully, but the MT message in the queue was too big to be transferred - 2 MO message, if any, transferred successfully, but the requested Location Update was not accepted - 3..4 Reserved, but indicate MO session success if used - 5..8 Reserved, but indicate MO session failure if used - 10 GSS reported that the call did not complete in the allowed time

-- 11 MO message queue at the GSS is full

-- MO message has too many segments

-- 13 GSS reported that the session did not complete

-- 14 Invalid segment size

-- 15 Access is denied
+- 0 MO message, if any, transferred successfully - 1 MO message, if any, transferred successfully, but the MT message in the queue was too big to be transferred - 2 MO message, if any, transferred successfully, but the requested Location Update was not accepted - 3..4 Reserved, but indicate MO session success if used - 5..8 Reserved, but indicate MO session failure if used - 10 GSS reported that the call did not complete in the allowed time - 11 MO message queue at the GSS is full - MO message has too many segments - 13 GSS reported that the session did not complete - 14 Invalid segment size - 15 Access is denied

-- 16 Modem has been locked and may not make SBD calls (see +CULK command) - 17 Gateway not responding (local session timeout) - 18 Connection lost (RF drop) - 19 Link failure (A protocol error caused termination of the call) - 20..31 Reserved, but indicate failure if used - 32 No network service, unable to initiate call - 33..34 Reserved, but indicate failure if used - 35 A3LA-RG is busy, unable to initiate call - 36..
-Reserved, but indicate failure if used

-<MOMSN>: The Mobile Originated Message Sequence Number (MOMSN) is a value assigned by A3LA-RG when sending a mobile-originated message to the GSS.
-This value is incremented each time an SBD session is successfully completed between the A3LA-RG to the GSS.
+- 16 Modem has been locked and may not make SBD calls (see +CULK command) - 17 Gateway not responding (local session timeout) - 18 Connection lost (RF drop) - 19 Link failure (A protocol error caused termination of the call) - 20..31 Reserved, but indicate failure if used - 32 No network service, unable to initiate call - 33..34 Reserved, but indicate failure if used - 35 A3LA-RM is busy, unable to initiate call - 36..
+Reserved, but indicate failure if used value is incremented each time an SBD session is successfully completed between the A3LA-RM to the GSS.
 This wraparound counter can range from 0 to 65535.

+<MOMSN>: The Mobile Originated Message Sequence Number (MOMSN) is a value assigned by A3LA-RM when sending a mobile-originated message to the GSS.
+This